-Laura Swanson is an artist examining the behavior of looking at physical difference, working across various media including drawing, installation, photography, sculpture, and video.
-Pulling from multiple sources - art history, commercial display, critical theory, personal experience, photography, popular culture, sociology - her visual language is simultaneously playful and serious, simple and intricate, inviting and disruptive.
-Her work centers around a critical examination of the visual depiction, exploitation, and objectification of different bodies in culture, the unexpected encounters with difference in everyday life, and the psychological effects of being socially marginalized.
-As reductive representation of difference persists in culture, she works to counter and destabilize these images in order to remove bodies from the lens of objectification and transform static moments of looking into dynamic spaces for thinking about complex embodiments.
+Laura Swanson is an artist examining the behavior of looking at physical difference, working across media including photography, sculpture, installation, and drawing.
+Pulling from multiple sources - art history, commercial display, critical theory, personal experience, popular culture, sociology - her visual language is simultaneously playful and serious, simple and intricate, inviting and disruptive.
+Her practice centers around a critical examination of the visual depiction and objectification of different bodies in culture, the unexpected encounters with difference in everyday life, and the psychological effects of being socially marginalized.

-Much of Swanson's work explores the dominant cultural bias toward a sameness of things, especially adult bodies.
-She often references the seemingly theatrical spectacle of her short-statured body situated next to the 6 foot tall body of her husband.
-Compelled to remove their bodies from objectification, she resists representation by anthropomorphizing ready-made objects and deconstructing conventional portraiture to simultaneously create an image of solidarity and examine the desire to look at conspicuous physical differences.
-The safeguarding of agency is asserted in a series of self-portraits and iconic uniforms in which her identity is concealed, and through her fantastical dwelling spaces, which provide refuge to read critical theory in pursuit of intellectual liberation.
+Swanson often references the visual spectacle of her short-statured body situated next to the six foot tall body of her husband to question the dominant cultural bias toward a sameness of things, especially adult bodies.
+Compelled to remove their bodies from objectification, she resists representation by anthropomorphizing ready-made objects in TOGETHER together, Display, and Street Clocks, to simultaneously create an image of solidarity and examine the desire to look at conspicuous physical differences.
+The safeguarding of agency and the desire for privacy is embodied through her fantastical dwelling spaces, Homemade Bull and Chibi House, which provide refuge to read critical theory in pursuit of intellectual liberation.

 Born in Minneapolis, Swanson received her MFA from the Rhode Island School of Design in 2011 and BFA from the San Francisco Art Institute in 2008.
 Her first solo exhibition was presented at the Laurie M. Tisch Gallery in New York in 2016.
-Her work has also been exhibited within the United States at the RISD Museum of Art, Camera Club of New York, and San Francisco Arts Commission Gallery, and internationally at Arsenal in Berlin, Germany, Media Art Gallery in Warsaw, Poland, and in South Korea at the Jeju Museum of Contemporary Art.
-Swanson's work will be featured in and on the cover of Anti-Portraiture: Challenging the Limits of the Portrait, to published by I.B.
-Tauris in October 2017.
-An upcoming solo exhibition featuring new and recent work will be hosted by the Attenborough Arts Centre in the United Kingdom, opening September 2017.
+Her work has also been exhibited at the RISD Museum of Art, Camera Club of New York, and San Francisco Arts Commission Gallery, and internationally at Arsenal in Berlin, Germany, Media Art Gallery in Warsaw, Poland, and in South Korea at the Jeju Museum of Contemporary Art.

 Download: Curriculum vitae